ypar/chrbrolab/README.md

   * paper to read if using GTEx v6/v6p data: [Genetic effects on gene expression across human tissues.](https://www.ncbi.nlm.nih.gov/pubmed/29022597)

 * For raw iPSC project data or many other collaborative projects involving the raderlab members, also check raderlab and rader_chrb_lab project spaces.
-Raw RNA-seq and genotype data of the iPSC project are uploaded to [dbGaP]() as well.
+Raw RNA-seq and genotype data of the iPSC project are uploaded to dbGaP as well along with most other NextGen consortium samples, which our iPSC collection was a part of.
+One may check the public dbGaP profile under the project's full name [The National Heart, Lung, and Blood Institute (NHLBI)-funded Next Generation Genetic Association Studies (NextGen) Consortium: Phenotyping Lipid traits in iPS derived hepatocytes Study (PhLiPS Study)](https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/study.cgi?study_id=phs001341.v1.p1).

   * paper to read if using iPSC data: [Large, Diverse Population Cohorts of hiPSCs and Derived Hepatocyte-like Cells Reveal Functional Genetic Variation at Blood Lipid-Associated Loci.](https://www.ncbi.nlm.nih.gov/pubmed/28388432)